dschneck/dash/README.md

 # Dash #
 - - - -
 ... is my own shell - **David Again SHell** :thumbsup:
+To run, run the following commands:
+	make
+	./run.out

+There will be warnings but everything is fine.

+If you'd like to load a history file, set that as the first and only argument.

+Ex.
+	./run.out history.txt

 ## TODO ##
 - - - -